kbase/groups/README.md

 GET /group[?excludeupto=<exlude string>&order=<sort order>]

 RETURNS:
 A list of Groups.
-Only the id, name, owner, role, memcount, rescount, custom, lastvisit, createdate, and moddate fields are included.
+Only the id, private, name, owner, role, memcount, rescount, custom, lastvisit, createdate, and moddate fields are included.
 ```

 The owner field consists only of the user name for this endpoint.
 For most other endpoints,